 These diseases will not affect you immediately – they often develop over months or even years, but once diagnosed, it is often too late to do anything.
 Each year, approximately 4000 people die of asbestos-related illnesses, making it a bigger killer than road accidents.

 Asbestos Awareness training is essential for employees whose work has the potential to expose them to asbestos.

 Regulation 10 of the Control of Asbestos Regulations 2006 (CAR2006) makes it the responsibility of employers to ensure their staff have undergone suitable asbestos awareness training, so that they are fully prepared for the risks they may face in the vicinity of Asbestos Containing Materials (ACMs), and can react swiftly and decisively in response to any developing hazards.

-This training course is registered with a National Recognised body, and is necessary for any individual whose job may potentially expose them to the risk of asbestos.
+This training is necessary for any individual whose job may potentially expose them to the risk of asbestos.
 This covers anyone whose work is likely to disturb the fabric of a building or structure, even superficially.
 This includes (but is not limited to): paint stripping, drilling, removing wall boards, roof sheets, or ceiling tiles.